priyaprithiviraj/elicit/README.md

 ### How to Use

+**Step 1 - Session Details**

-**Step 1:** Before recording, click on button 1 and enter the session metadata into the Session Details panel.
+Before recording, click on button 1 and enter the session metadata into the Session Details panel.
 A session ID is generated automatically in the format SES-{timestamp}-{random}, but it can be edited.
 There is a checkbox to record whether any warm-up protocol was administered.
 All metadata fields are optional but are recommended for research use, as they populate both the CSV output and the CHAT header.

 ![Screenshot 1](https://github.com/user-attachments/assets/e4ba45de-cbfd-47f0-a2b6-bf5be17c7f53)

+**Step 2 - Upload Images**

-**Step 2:** Click on button 2 and upload the stimulus images from the local file system (JPG, PNG, or GIF format).
+Click on button 2 and upload the stimulus images from the local file system (JPG, PNG, or GIF format).
 The images are sorted alphanumerically upon loading and presented in a forward-only carousel to prevent inadvertent re-exposure to earlier stimuli.
 However, individual images can be displayed or deleted by hovering over the thumbnail and selecting the control, provided recording is not in progress.

 ![Screenshot 2](https://github.com/user-attachments/assets/34437cc4-fcd9-4d42-9c04-e5cfd739ba9f)

+**Step 3 - Record**

-**Step 3:** Click on the Record button to initiate audio capture via the device microphone.
+Click on the Record button to initiate audio capture via the device microphone.
 A timer will display the elapsed recording time.
 Click on the Stop button to terminate recording and save the audio for the current session.
 A tick mark on the thumbnail indicates a completed recording for that image.
 The Redo button will replace the recording for the current image following user confirmation.
 Recording will continue across images unless manually stopped; to produce a separate file per image, the user should stop recording after each image before advancing.

 ![Screenshot 3](https://github.com/user-attachments/assets/e49e083a-2bad-424c-949d-1e8a5a8344a2)

+**Step 4 - Review and Transcribe**

 Click on the Play button for a playback of the current audio recording.
 The Transcript panel and the Notes panel, displayed to the right of the image viewer, can be used to transcribe the speech sample and to note down observations.
 The transcripts and notes are stored per image in the session CSV file, and the transcript is also saved as a CHAT file (.cha) on export.

 ![Screenshot 4](https://github.com/user-attachments/assets/f486abe7-6ace-4881-9ef4-1796fdc51dbb)

+**Step 5 - Download and Reset**

 Click on the Download button to export all the output files for the session (see Output section).
 The autosave state will be cleared following a successful download.
 The Reset button, displayed in the session bar once images have been loaded, clears all recordings, images, and metadata.
 If recordings are present, the user is prompted to download before proceeding.